keerthinannepamula1/ChatStream/Documentation.md

 2. **Request:** Send a text message.
 3. **Response:** The server will echo the reversed message back to the client in a streaming format with a 0.1-second delay(after the 1st response).

+### Last Character

+1. **Description:** Returns the last character of the message.
+2. **Request:** Send a text message.
+3. **Response:** The server will send back the last character in the message in a streaming format with a 0.1-second delay after the preceeding response.

 ### Count Last Character Occurrences

 1. **Description:** Counts the number of times the last character is repeated in the message (excluding the last character) and returns this count.